St4rman/Academics/README.md

 # Academics
-# Uhhh DIP PROJECT AS ITS WRITTEN
-# then hands that im gonna start working on
+Uhhh DIP PROJECT AS ITS WRITTEN then hands that im gonna start working on poggu